Article

 Unlike the FAIR method, CVSS scores do not take into account the potential impact on the organization's activities when quantifying cyber risks.
 Translating cyber risks into financial terms is one of the strengths of the FAIR method, enabling organizations to focus on the assets that are most essential to their business.

 Would you like to know how OverSOC can help you assess and quantify cyber risks?
-Please contact us.
+Contact us.